 Money expert Clark Howard is a fan of IRS Free File because it allows you to compare free tax filing options and choose the one that makes the most sense for you.
 Using this free resource, you’ll be able to save a lot of time and money.

 If you’d rather download an app than visit a website, consider H&R Block Free for a great mobile experience.
 If free audit defense is a bigger priority, consider Cash App Taxes.
-To claim the Earned Income Tax Credit or a Child Tax Credit, make sure you’re using a free service that includes them like TurboTax Free.
+To claim the Earned Income Tax Credit or a Child Tax Credit, make sure you’re using a free service that includes them like the TurboTax Free Edition.
 Similarly, student loan interest and expenses can be deducted for free with TaxSlayer.
 If you’re over 50 and need assistance filing your taxes, or if you’d prefer to file in person, check out AARP for free state and federal options both online and at locations across the country.

 Do you plan on filing your taxes for free this year?
 Tell us where in the Clark.com community!